 time management, test anxiety, concentration, and attitude!

-Contact your health professional for clinical questions and the Student Affairs Office if you would like more information on mental health questions and advising.
+Contact your health professional for clinical questions and the Office of Student Services if you would like more information on mental health questions and advising.
 Kristine Feggestad, LPC, has office hours on campus and by appointment.
 Office hours are Mondays and Thursdays 8:30-4:30 and Wednesdays from 8:30-12:30 p.m.
 She can offer referral and information as well as free counseling services to registered students.
-To contact Kristine, call 459-6684 or email her at email@example.com.
+To contact Kristine, call 459-6684 or email her at firstname.lastname@example.org.